Unfurl Projects

 Important

 Store the vault password found in ensemble/local/unfurl.yaml in a safe place!
-By default this password is used to encrypt any sensitive data committed to repository.
+This password is used to encrypt any sensitive data committed to repository.
 See Managing Secrets for more information.

 Project Skeletons